+Total: 3

 What is the interpretation of the slope?

 Answer: In my regression model, the intercept (β1) represents the difference in estimated serum LDL (mg/dL) across groups differing in age by 1 year.
 In other words, since β1= -0.1, for every 1 year increase in age, mean serum LDL will decrease by 0.1 mg/dL.

+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.